mattcarlotta/nvi/README.md

 # single quotes are fully literal: no ${KEY} interpolation and no '\' continuation
 RAW='${NOT_INTERPOLATED} costs $5'

-# an explicitly quoted empty value is allowed (a bare KEY= is still an error)
+# an explicitly quoted empty value is allowed (a bare 'KEY=' without a value is still an error)
 EMPTY_OK=""

 # a shell-style export prefix is stripped, so source-able files parse the same